amesar/nosqlperf/README.md

 ## Building and Installing

-The project is implemented as multi-module maven project.
+The project is implemented as a multi-module maven project.

 The core module contains common shared logic.
-Other modules corresponds to provider implementations.
+Other modules correspond to provider implementations.

 To build the project:
 ```